-Soly Cissé a mixed media painter and sculptor from Dakar, is one of Senegal’s most celebrated artists.
+Soly Cissé is a mixed media painter and sculptor from Dakar, and is one of Senegal’s most celebrated artists.

 “I think and reflect a lot about humans and their relationships.
 Relationships between humans, the confrontation between humans and nature, humans and religion and then I challenge myself and experiment.”